Rick00Kim/kururu-blog/content/about/index.en.md

 Hello, My name is Kuhyun Kim.

-I started working for system engineer in Japan.
+I started working for system engineer in Japan

-I had been worked 4 years in develop team.
+I had been worked 4 years in develop team

 I was implement web application; API, view and Batch application.
-Both using Java and Spring framework.
+Both using Java and Spring framework

-And I was worked in Develop team and Operation team.
+And I was worked in Develop team and Operation team

-I mainly do support for Develop teams, server monitoring, writing script for automation and Release to production system.
+I mainly do support for Develop teams, server monitoring, writing script for automation and Release to production system

-Because of my current work environment, I am comfortable for working on Linux or Unix systems more than Windows system.
+Because of my current work environment, I am comfortable for working on Linux or Unix systems more than Windows system

-I'm interested in new IT technology and I am very experimental.
+I'm interested in new IT technology and I am very experimental

-So I am current working for devops engineer in Korea.
+Then, I am current working for devops engineer in Korea.

-I mainly devleop Game Server using cloud systems (AWS, GCP).
+I mainly devleop Game Server using cloud systems (AWS, GCP)

 ## WORK HISTORY